Unboxed-Software/solana-course/content/intro-to-token-extensions-program.md

 spl-token authorize <TOKEN_MINT_ADDRESS> mint --disable
 ```

-Now we have successfully created a "soul-bound" NFT which is exclusively owned by our ATA.
+Now we have successfully created a non-transferrable NFT which is exclusively owned by our ATA.

 That's it!
 This is how we can use the Solana CLI with Token Extension Program to use the extensions.
 We will dive deeper into these extensions in separate lessons and see how we can use them programmatically.